King Fahd Causeway: Expansion

 On 6 July 2010, Saudi newspapers quoted King Fahd Causeway Authority chief Bader Abdullah Al-Otaishan as saying that the King Fahd Causeway was to undergo a major expansion projected to cost $5.3 million.
 It was announced that the number of departure lanes would be increased from 10 to 17 and the number of arrival lanes from 13 to 18 on both sides.
-The renovation includes construction of a commercial center on the Bahraini side.
+The renovation includes construction of a commercial centre on the Bahraini side.

-"It will have a number of restaurants, coffee shops, a grocery shop, telephone stalls and a shop to meet travelers’ needs," said Al-Otaishan.
+"It will have a number of restaurants, coffee shops, a grocery shop, telephone stalls and a shop to meet travelers' needs," said Al-Otaishan.
 "We saw that there was a need for such a center to assist travelers".
-With points including climate-controlled washrooms and meeting places, the average traveler can be better facilitated.
-He said work was under way and that the center would be completed by the first quarter of the next year.
-A Bahraini health center was also being built to serve travelers and causeway staff.
+With points including climate-controlled washrooms and meeting places, the average traveller can be better facilitated.
+He said work was under way and that the centre would be completed by the first quarter of the next year.
+A Bahraini health centre was also being built to serve travelers and causeway staff.

-"It will feature an emergency room and ambulance to serve whoever is using the causeway — travelers or employees," he said, noting a Saudi health center was also planned for 2011.
+"It will feature an emergency room and ambulance to serve whoever is using the causeway – travelers or employees," he said, noting a Saudi health centre was also planned for 2011.
 A security checkpoint near the Bahraini entrance of the causeway was to be added to the checkpoint near the Saudi entrance.
 "It will allow us to control the causeway and close it," Al-Otaishan said.

 The project also included expanded public utilities such as washrooms and mosques on both sides of the causeway, to be completed by the end of 2011.
 A separate project, to revamp the two tower restaurants, one Saudi and one Bahraini, was announced.
 The renovation would not alter the towers' historic appearance.
 Al-Otaishan told local newspapers that tenders for the project on the Saudi side had already been approved, with the Bahraini side set to follow suit.